Practice Credit Requirements and Guidelines

 Leave of Absence, Required Leave, & ROTC

-- ROTC candidates: If you matriculated in the School of Hotel Administration as a freshman and joined any of the Reserve Officer Training Corps (ROTC) during your freshman year, you may receive up to one unit of practice credit for your ROTC required summer military training activities.
+- ROTC candidates: If you matriculated in the Nolan School as a freshman and joined any of the Reserve Officer Training Corps (ROTC) during your freshman year, you may receive up to one unit of practice credit for your ROTC required summer military training activities.
 If you did not matriculate as a freshman and/or you did not join a ROTC unit in your freshman year, you must petition to receive any credit for summer military activities.
 Any ROTC experience prior to matriculating to Cornell will not be considered.

 Practice Credit Petitions